-Through the Adaptive Management Program described in this document, the Implementing Entities are committing to the ongoing adaptive management of operation of the CVP and SWP.
+Through the Adaptive Management Framework described in this document, the Federal and State water operations agencies [Bureau of Reclamation (Reclamation) and Department of Water Resources (DWR)] and the State and Federal fisheries agencies [US Fish and Wildlife Service (USFWS), National Marine Fisheries Service (NMFS) and the California Department of Fish and Wildlife (DFW)] (collectively, the 'Five Agencies') are committing to the ongoing adaptive management of operation of the Central Valley Project (CVP) and State Water Project (SWP) including future implementation and operation of the California WaterFix (CWF).
 The CWF would modify the existing SWP, which is operated in coordination with the CVP, to construct and operate three new screened diversions in the north Delta.
 These new facilities would be operated in conjunction with the existing south Delta diversion facilities to reduce reliance on south Delta exports, improve operational flexibility, and increase water supply reliability.
-A robust application of ecological, social, and economic science to support decisions that affect the operations of the CVP and SWP, and to support achievement of the co-equal goals2 described in the Delta Reform Act of 2009 is critical to achieving success under this AMP.
-More specifically, the intent of this AMP is to guide the Implementing Entities as they:
+A robust application of ecological, social, and economic science to support decisions that affect the operations of the CVP and SWP, and to support achievement of the co-equal goals described in the Delta Reform Act of 2009 is critical to achieving success under this Framework.
+More specifically, the intent of this Adaptive Management Framework is to:

-- 1. Create an adaptive management plan for long-term operations of the CVP and SWP that is consistent with state and federal endangered species laws and the co-equal goals of the Delta Reform Act. - 2.
+- 1. Create an adaptive management plan for long-term operations of the CVP and SWP that is consistent with state and federal endangered species laws and the the co-equal goals of the Delta Reform Act. - 2.
 Develop and implement a robust science program needed to implement the adaptive management plan. - 3.
 Identify the key uncertainties about how Central Valley water operations and other management actions to benefit the species can be implemented to avoid jeopardy and meet other regulatory standards applicable to state and federally-listed fishes, including future effects associated with the CWF. - 4.
-Describe the basic processes and governance principles that will be needed to ensure the application of best available scientific information to all aspects of decision-making on multiple time scales (i.e., multi-year, annual planning/forecasting, and even real-time operations considered within the bounds of annual planning3). - 5.
+Describe the basic processes and governance principles that will be needed to ensure the application of best available scientific information to all aspects of decision-making on multiple time scales (i.e., multi-year, annual planning/forecasting, and even real-time operations considered within the bounds of annual planning). - 5.
 Communicate and provide transparency to the broader community of state, federal and local agencies; universities; scientific investigators; public water agencies and nongovernment stakeholders on how existing operations and other management actions will be assessed, how new scientific investigations will be prioritized (and funded) and how the results of those investigations will be integrated into adaptive management decisions. - 6.
 Describe how the proposed adaptive management program can build on and support existing efforts of the Interagency Ecological Program (IEP), Collaborative Science and Adaptive Management Program (CSAMP), Delta Stewardship Council/Delta Science Program (DSP), and individual agency science initiatives. - 7.
 Describe how management relevant science in the areas of a) integrated monitoring and research, b) studies and models, c) information synthesis, and d) data access will be augmented.